 To be a trained BSA adult leader, you must complete the following courses:

 Leader specific training is designed to give position-related information to adult leaders, including detailed information concerning the aims and methods of Scouting, program planning and BSA activities.
 Leaders working directly with youth, such as Cub Scout Leaders, Scouts BSA Leaders, Venture and Sea Scouts Leaders are expected to complete the basic leader training specific to his or her position.
-Effective April 30, 2018, new direct contact leaders must complete Hazardous Weather Training to be considered position trained.

 As BSA states: "The Boy Scouts of America takes great pride in the quality of our adult leadership.
 Being a leader in the BSA is a privilege, not a right.
 The quality of the program and the safety of our youth members call for high-quality adult leaders."
 (National BSA Training Home Page) Training is the key to maintaining the high quality of our leaders and insuring the delivery of the best program possible to our youth members.
 We anticipate you will honor the privilege of being a BSA adult leader and complete your training as soon as possible.

-Refer to What Makes a Trained Leader for a quick review of the courses you will need to take to be considered fully trained.
+Refer to Trained Leader Requirements for a quick review of the courses you will need to take to be considered fully trained.
 Don't forget to include the Hazardous Weather course, now required of all direct contact leaders.
 Under the Council Training Schedules consult the schedule specific to the level of Scouting where you serve for information regarding currently scheduled training classes.